Al-Wakwak

 Al-Wakwak (ٱلْوَاق وَاق al-Wāq Wāq), also spelled al-Waq Waq, Wak al-Wak or just Wak Wak, is the name of an island, or possibly more than one island, in medieval Arabic geographical and imaginative literature.

 Identification with civilisations

 Wakwak is referred to in a number of sources; it is generally an island far away.

-In Arab versions, the famous island of Waq-Waq is located in the sea of China.
-The island is ruled by a queen and the population is only female: it is usually illustrated in al-Qazvini manuscripts of the Wonders of Creation showing the queen surrounded by her female attendants.
+In Arab versions, the famous island of Waq-Waq is located in the China Sea.
+A queen rules the island and the population is entirely female: it is usually illustrated in al-Qazvini manuscripts of the Wonders of Creation showing the queen surrounded by her female attendants.